Bit-Quill/amazon-neptune-tools/neo4j-to-neptune/readme.md

 ### Convert and Bulk Load

-The `convert-csv` command now supports an integrated bulk loading option that automatically uploads converted CSV files to S3 and initiates the Neptune bulk load process.
+The `convert-csv` command supports an integrated bulk loading option that automatically uploads converted CSV files to S3 and initiates the Neptune bulk load process.
+You can configure bulk loading using either CLI parameters or a YAML configuration file.

 #### Prerequisites